GetFlaggedYT/Euireut-Menu/README.md

 ### 2.Install dependencies

 Ensure you have Python 3.x installed.
-Then, install the required modules:
+Then, install the required modules:<br/>
 `pip install -r requirements.txt`
 <br/>
  IF IT FAILS DOWNLOAD MANUALLY  (YOU CAN STILL USE MENU WITHOUT SOME FUNCTIONS): <br/>